HealthDiva Keeps You Healthy With Diabetes

 What is Diabetes?

 Diabetes or Diabetes Mellitus is a metabolic disorder, in which blood sugar levels rise which gives rise to a mixture of complications.
-Generally the body organ named Pancreas is mainly accountable for the production of hormone, insulin.
+Generally, the body organ named Pancreas is mainly accountable for the production of the hormone, insulin.
 What is insulin?
 It is responsible for the absorption of glucose from the blood.
-Now, you must be thinking how this insulin is linked to diabetes?
-Let me tell you, when your body produces less insulin or no insulin, it results in an excess of glucose levels in the blood, causing the condition, Diabetes.
+Now, you must be thinking about how this insulin is linked to diabetes?
+Let me tell you when your body produces less insulin or no insulin, it results in an excess of glucose levels in the blood, causing the condition, Diabetes.